nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 The oplog is exposed directly as a collection (`local.oplog.rs`) in MongoDB, and can be accessed just like any other collection.
 This design choice simplifies interacting with the oplog in a number of
-ways: The same APIs can be used in client bindings, the standard authentication and authorization mechanisms work, and the same data format (BSON objects) is used, making entries easy for users to interpret.
+ways: the same APIs can be used in client bindings, the standard authentication and authorization mechanisms work, and the same data format (BSON objects) is used, making entries easy for users to interpret.